-One of the main ongoing challenges for biologists is therefore to detectDetecting both when and where a significant changes in genetic diversity occur is challenging.
+Detecting both when and where a significant changes in genetic diversity occur is challenging.
 Why?
 Changes in genetic diversity through time may be the result of natural or anthropogenic landscape changes, from local and abrupt like a wildfire, to global and long-term like climate warming.
+Identifying meaningful and statistically significant relationships between temporal landscape-change and the spatial apportionment of spatial genetic variation can indicate … xyz

-Such associations may describe what is happening at the demographic level, and therefore serve as an alarm for managers.
-However, it is rarely possible to observe the effects of these events instantaneously and researchers are often left with spatial legacies in genetic diversity, as these effects may not be readily observable from demographic data alone.
-Common examples of situations where spatial legacies may be left in the genetic make-up of populations include geographic isolation, population bottlenecks, and migration from previously isolated populations, which would substantially alter local genetic variation.
+However, it is rarely possible to directly observe the effects of landscape and climate change on spatial and temporal genetic variation.
+Althogh demographic data can illustrate XYZ, we are are able to see the genetic consequences as rapidly.
+Instead…. researchers are often left with spatial legacies in genetic diversity, as these effects may not be readily observable from demographic data alone.
+Common examples of spatial-temporal population genetic legacies include geographic isolation, population bottlenecks, and migration from previously isolated populations, and outbreak expansions?.

 Currently, there are few methods for comparing spatial patterns of genetic variation through time.
 Methods exist to infer demographic history from genetic data from static collected at a single point in time (Excoffier, Dupanloup, Huerta-Sánchez, Sousa, & Foll, 2013; Günther & Coop, 2013; Gutenkunst, Hernandez, Williamson, & Bustamante, 2009).
 However useful, those methods are usually designed for very large genetic datasets, which span large sections or the whole genome, and need additional input such as information about recombination processes (Gattepaille, Jakobsson, & Blum, 2013) and ascertainment bias (Marth, Czabarka, Murvai, & Sherry, 2004).
 The conceptual relevance and performance of other commonly used approaches focusing on population structure (e.g. ordination-based) in answering temporal questions, where one objective is to find which population has indeed changed more significantly than others in the landscape, has not been evaluated to our knowledge.
 Some studies have directly used genetic differentiation metrics such as Fst, to evaluate temporal change (e.g. Larroque et al 2019b; Segura-García et al., 2019).
 However, translating biological assumptions and our spatial understanding of Fst-based results to the temporal dimension is not straightforward, as disentangling spatial from temporal effects is a challenge (Skoglund et al 2014).
 Nevertheless, the rapid pace of global loss of genetic diversity (Leigh, Hendry, Vázquez‐Domínguez, & Friesen, 2019), is making it increasingly important to move beyond, single sampling/time, snapshot research (Draheim, Moore, Fortin, & Scribner, 2018).
-Testing whether significant and atypical change, relative to the metapopulation, has occurred in a population based on limited time series genetic data, such as microsatellites or unphased and patchy SNP datasets, remains a challenge.
+Testing whether significant change, relative to the metapopulation, has occurred in a population based on limited time series genetic data, such as microsatellites or unphased and patchy SNP datasets, remains a challenge.

 A permutation-based statistical inference method for the analysis of spatial-temporal changes in community composition have recently been proposed (Legendre & Gauthier, 2014; Shimadzu, Dornelas, & Magurran, 2015).
-Temporal Beta-diversity Indices (TBI; Legendre 2019) were designed to assess whether there are sites where the difference in community composition between survey times seems exceptionally large.
-This approach has not yet been tested nor applied to the question of temporal variation in genetic data, and could potentially help us achieve the goal of detecting genetic change from limited time series datasets.
+Temporal Beta-diversity Indices (TBI; Legendre 2019) assess the significance of changes in community composition through time.
+Given the conceptual similarity between the question of how mutli-species communities might change through time and our quesitn of of monitoring genetic change through time, we expect that TBI can be applied/modified for the analysis of multi-locus genotypic data.
 The method involves estimating temporal change in each sampling site between two dates using a dissimilarity index/distance, and testing the significance of each change through permutations.
 Comparing genetic data at two different dates, whether or not they were separated by an a priori known event, may help us understand more about the ecological processes shaping the system.